ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-5 Special Operators in TypeScript Introduced in 2024: A Guide with Examples - <a href="https://medium.com/@pradeeptiwari.bhumca10/5-special-operators-in-typescript-introduced-in-2024-a-guide-with-examples-4cc26ddfa265" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 TypeScript Utility Types Every JavaScript Developer Should Know - <a href="https://medium.com/web-tech-journals/top-10-typescript-utility-types-every-javascript-developer-should-know-d1dab02f642f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep Tiwari ( Solution Architect )`**
+✍️ **posted by `Rakesh Kumar`**

-<blockquote>In 2024, TypeScript saw the introduction of several new operators aimed at enhancing the language’s expressiveness, reducing boilerplate…</blockquote>
+<blockquote>Enhance Your Code with TypeScript’s Essential Utility Types</blockquote>

 <h3>5.
 How ts-pattern can improve your code readability? - <a href="https://medium.com/@tauantcamargo/how-ts-pattern-can-improve-your-code-readability-d64996841646" target="_blank" rel="noopener noreferrer">link</a></h3>